 Most people like to have their feet tucked underneath them either by sitting cross-legged or by kneeling on their heels, perhaps with the aid of a kneeling stalk or kneeling cushion.
 If you can support your back upright in a fully relaxed posture without a chair, then do so.
 If not it’s perfectly fine to rest your back.
 I can hold my back erect easily if I kneel, but not if I sit cross-legged.

-I don’t personally like sitting to meditate with my legs in a normal Western chair posture, and don’t recommend it, but you can.
-A good posture for some is cross-legged, with their back supported, in a regular chair or armchair.
+I don’t personally like sitting to meditate with my legs in a normal Western chair posture, and don’t recommend it, but you certainly are welcome, if you enjoy it.
+A good posture for some is cross-legged, with their back supported, sitting in a regular chair or armchair.

 It’s interesting to STAND!
 Why not?
 Try it.
 Just stand and do nothing for 20 minutes.

 You can lie down, though I wouldn’t lie under the blankets of your bed to meditate.
 (Zzzzz …)

 Posture influences the type of meditation you will have.
 Standing supports an alertness type of experience, as does sitting with your back unsupported.
 Lying down supports a letting-go type of experience, and sitting with your back supported is in between.
 These are indeed different.
 For example, Osho’s Kundalini meditation has a couple of active stages (shaking / dance), then 15 minutes of either standing or sitting with your back erect, followed by 15 minutes of lying down, to embody both alertness and relaxation.
 So find a posture which feels good both physically and in inner feeling.